 My initial feelings were a reflex.
-A deeper connection comes from realizing these feelings don’t pertain to an event but an ongoing sense of being.
-I initially felt I needed resolution but it’s not resolution I need, but a introspection.
-This might take hours or days but now that I have embodied the dream it will happen.
+A deeper connection comes from realizing these feelings don’t pertain to an event but are an ongoing sense of being.
+I initially felt I needed resolution; but it’s not resolution I need—it’s introspection.
+This might take hours or days, but now that I have embodied the dream, it will happen.

 Thinking from an Altered State

 We think that we wake up from dreams but, instead, I think we contract into our normal reduced state.
-It’s not that we’re lost in a dream, it’s that we no longer exist as who we consider ourselves to be, and while we are dreaming we are actual a larger, more self-aware person.
+It’s not that we’re lost in a dream—it’s that we no longer exist as who we consider ourselves to be; and while we are dreaming, we are actually a larger, more self-aware person.

 That brief state of waking up is a time when you can be receptive to insights that might otherwise evade you.
 But you may also encounter conflicts that you otherwise overlook.
 This creative state is available to all of us.